decentralizedthoughts/decentralizedthoughts.github.io/_posts/2026-09-26-three-round-BFT-with-crashes.md

 depends on both the faults we must tolerate for eventual progress and the faults we want to tolerate on the fast path.

-This post is based on the elegant 2005 lower bound in the unpublished technical report of [Dutta, Guerraoui, and Vukolić][dgv].
-A similar bound was proven in [Hydrangea](https://eprint.iacr.org/2025/1112.pdf).
+This post is based on the elegant lower bound in the unpublished technical report of [Dutta, Guerraoui, and Vukolić, 2005][dgv].
+A similar bound was proven 20 years later in [Hydrangea](https://eprint.iacr.org/2025/1112.pdf).
 This bound extends [Why BFT Needs Three Rounds][three-round-bft] in two ways: